jmbenck/LaravelExample/README.md

 # Frameworks - Laravel
-Simple college project within Laravel.
+College project - Starting within Laravel.

 In this project you'll see:
 * CRUD of a sample product